bitwarden/help/_articles/plans-and-pricing/families-for-enterprise.md

 {% callout success %}
 **Congratulations!** If you're new to using Bitwarden Families Organizations, we recommend checking out [this article]({{site.baseurl}}/article/getting-started-organizations/#get-to-know-your-organization) to learn the basics.
 {% endcallout %}

+## Frequently Asked Questions

+#### Q: Can I redeem with the account that's a member of the sponsoring Enterprise?

+**A:** No. Upon redemption, you'll be asked to enter a **personal email address** that you own.
+If you already have a personal Bitwarden account, enter that account's email address.
+If you don't, enter a personal email address for which you want to create a personal Bitwarden account.

+#### Q: Can I redeem for my existing Families Organization?

+**A:** Yes!
+Redeeming a sponsorship for an active Families Organization will immediately switch you to a sponsored subscription and add prorated account credit for the time remaining on the subscription you've paid for.

+#### Q: Can I add additional storage?

+**A:** Yes, however only 1 GB is included in your sponsorship.
+More storage can be added at any time and doing so will charge your payment method on file.

+#### Q: What happens if I leave the Organization sponsoring me?

+**A:** If you leave or are removed from the sponsoring Organization, your payment method on file will be charged at the next billing interval.
+If, however, you manually end your sponsorship from the **Settings** &rarr; **Free Bitwarden Families** screen, your payment method will be immediately charged.